 to personalise our website for you;

-The following categories of cookies are used on the Website:
+The following categories of cookies are used on the Site:

 Website statistics analytics

-This Website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
-Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyse how users use the Website.
-The information generated by the cookie about your use of the Website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
-Google will use this information for the purpose of evaluating your use of the Website, compiling reports on Website activity for website operators and providing other services relating to Website activity and internet usage.
+Our website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
+Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyse how users use the Site.
+The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.